These endearing creatures are everyone's favourite North Atlantic bird.Read more...

-Northwest Devon: The Cornish border to the River Torridge - A view from our expert author
+Northwest Devon: The Cornish border to the River Torridge

-Clovelly © Juneisy Q. Hawkins, Shutterstock
+Clovelly is one of North Devon's most charming fishing villages © Juneisy Q. Hawkins, Shutterstock

 The ever-changing wood and cliff scenery from the coast path is sublime; the region’s most charming fishing villages are here.

-Charles Kingsley and Sir Richard Grenville share the honours of being the region’s favourite son.
-Kingsley’s name is everywhere, though few 21st-century readers appreciate his flowery, moralistic prose (he wrote The Water Babies and Westward Ho!), whilst Grenville, who met his death when his ship, The Revenge, tackled a vastly superior Spanish fleet, is mainly celebrated in his home town of Bideford.
+Charles Kingsley and Sir Richard Grenville share the honour of being the region’s favourite son.
+Kingsley’s name is everywhere, though few 21st-century readers appreciate his flowery, moralistic prose (he wrote The Water Babies and Westward Ho!), while Grenville, who met his death when his ship, The Revenge, tackled a vastly superior Spanish fleet, is mainly celebrated in his home town of Bideford.